CoghillClanCoding/Shoot-My-Challengers/wiki/GDDGitHubWiki.md

 From the Game Start screen the user can choose start a game, exit the application to the O/S, or display the game credits.

-Game Credits displays all the credits for the games.
+Game Credits display all the credits for the games.
 If all credits do not fit on the screen, then the screen will scroll.
 The screen has a "Return" button to go back to the Game Start screen.

 SMC displays the Game End screen when the player either wins or dies.
 It has a "Continue" button to go back to "Game Start".